UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 1. Extract the downloaded zip file and upload the `location-picker-at-checkout-for-woocommerce` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin in WooCommerce->Shipping->Location Picker At Checkout
+1. Configure the plugin in WooCommerce->Settings->Location Picker

 == Frequently Asked Questions ==